raml-org/raml-spec/versions/raml-10/raml-10.md

     description: this is a schema describing person
 ```

-However, this example shows an invalid case where a type inherits the characteristics of a JSON schema and adds additional properties.
+The following example shows an invalid declaration of a type that inherits the characteristics of a JSON schema and adds additional properties.

 ```yaml
 types: